ncoghlan/misc/notes/python3/questions_and_answers.rst

 Since 3.0 turned out to be a false start due to its IO stack being unusably slow, I start that counter from the release of 3.1: June 27, 2009.
-With Python 3.5 being released a little over 6 years after 3.1, that means we clearly missed that original goal - the text model changes in particular proved to be a larger barrier to migration than expected.
+With Python 3.5 being released a little over 6 years after 3.1 and 3.6 a little more than a year after that, that means we clearly missed that original goal - the text model changes in particular proved to be a larger barrier to migration than expected, which slowed adoption by existing library and framework developers.

 However, despite those challenges, key parts of the ecosystem were able to successfully add Python 3 support well before the 3.5 release.
 NumPy and the